 Changing pad – We don’t have a changing table, we use this changing pad with this changing top on his dresser.

 Changing pad covers – I recommend having two changing pad covers.
-We use this one and this one.
-They both work well, but I prefer the one from Target.
+We use this one and this one, both in gray.
+They both work well, but I prefer the second one.
 I lay a cloth diaper on top of the cover to help keep the cover clean longer.
 They sell changing pad liners, but a cloth diaper works just as well.

-Breast milk storage containers – I’ve used several brands of bags, and now just use the Target brand found in the store.
-It works well, and is a little cheaper than the brand name bags.
+Breast milk storage containers – I’ve used several brands of bags, but the generic store brand works well, and it is a little cheaper than the brand name bags.
 There are a lot of storage container options, so find what works best for you and stock up on them.

 Formula – I received some free samples of formula before Gavin was born, and kept them around in case the breastfeeding didn’t work out as planned.
 Breastfeeding worked well for us, so we didn’t need to buy any formula.